programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Each of these two dictionaries will need three key-value pairs:
   - The first, under the `args` key, will specify which type of graph to display.
   - The second, under the `label` key, will specify the text to display in the dropdown bar.
-  - The third, under the `method` key, will specify how to modify the chart (update, restyle, animate etc.).
+  - The third, under the `method` key, will specify how to modify the chart (update, restyle, animate, etc.).

 Following these steps, we will be able to add a dropdown bar to toggle between a bar chart and pie chart depicting weapon use in Philadelphia homicides.
 By default, Plotly Express will position the dropdown bar in the top-left of the figure.